diqidoq/nerd/README.md

 ### NERD roadmap and features

+ + not a system, rather a system builder
+ + Build a system without code!
+Only code the builder
+ + readable self explanatory code!
+ + comments in documentation style to build docs from comments
  + data management first
  + never mix data management and data display
  + central data storage accessable from unlimited directions